HannachiHassen/Katalon-APITesting/README.md

            "job": "Teacher"
           }

-  Step 4: Add both API requests in a test casse using keywords Send Request and Verify Step 5: Save and Run
+  Step 4: Add both API requests in a test case using keywords Send Request and Verify Step 5: Save and Run

  ## Chaining API requests for a JSON response using Groovy scripts

    Step 1.
 Add the first API in Test case
    Step2.
 Parameterize the value in 2nd API where extracted data needs to be referred
          Create a variable in variables section
          Refer the value in the request